oracle/coherence-cli/README.md

 ## Install the CLI

-The Coherence CLI is available for Mac, Linux and Windows for x86 and arm processors.
+The Coherence CLI is available for Mac, Linux and Windows for x86 and Arm based processors.

 ## Mac / Linux